 Sit down, crunch the numbers and be clear about what you charge the customers within that specific marketplace.
 When coming to these conclusions, make sure you consider where you pitch yourself against any competitors.

 It’s also worth thinking about whether this means your pricing will be uniform in each place that you sell, or if some places will be cheaper to the customer, but have the same profit margin for you.
+Check out our article about gross and net profit which explains how costs affect your profits.

 Get yourself set up